delveccj/CSC395_Fall24/Assignment2/assignment2.md

 Stop at Step 5, Substep 2 please!

-Let's run our first Docker container:
+Let's run our first Docker container.
+This is the beauty of Docker - it is simple to run application environments:

 https://hub.docker.com/r/ollama/ollama